Survey: Can't Go Wrong Handing Out Bags Of M&M's To Trick Or Treaters

 He said it will be especially safe for families who have members who are vaccinated.

-Appearing on CNN’s “State of the Union”, Fauci said that it’s an important time of year for children, so “go out there” and “enjoy it.”MORE NEWS: Support Builds for KPIX Reporter Targeted in YouTuber's Racist Remarks
+Appearing on CNN’s “State of the Union”, Fauci said that it’s an important time of year for children, so “go out there” and “enjoy it.”MORE NEWS: Social Media Threat Forces Classes To Be Canceled At Two Sonoma County Schools

 He added that people wanting to enjoy Halloween on Oct.
 31 should consider getting the shots for that “extra degree of protection” if they are not yet vaccinated.